Thursday 27 Sep 2018, 6pmPurcell Room, London

 Hilary Summers alto

-Hans Zender Cabaret Voltaire for soprano and orchestraUK premiere
+Hans Zender Cabaret Voltaire for voice and ensembleUK premiere

-Philippe Manoury Blackout - Monodramas for contralto and ensembleUK premiere
+Philippe Manoury Blackout - Monodrama for contralto and ensembleUK premiere

 Two contemporary works for vocalist and ensemble with connections to Schoenberg's masterpiece, Erwartung.